-You will be told what time your buggy is due back when you are ready to leave the staging area.
+You will be told what time your ORV is due back when you are ready to leave the staging area.

 A standard watch is preferred.
 If using a cellular device, be aware it most likely will switch to Wisconsin time, and will cause you to be late for your pick up.
 You will need to set a timer on this cellular device if it is your only source of telling time.

 Most people get stuck at least once.
-These buggies have safety limits and, depending on the sand conditions the day of your rental as well as your driving experience in the sand, you may not be able to climb all of the hills.
-This is not a carnival ride and, as the driver, it is your responsibility to operate the vehicle within its abilities.
-If you get stuck, turn the car off, get out, unbury the wheels, turn it around and go in a different direction.
-People on the dunes are very helpful and, if you need help, most people will be happy to assist in any way they can.
+These ORV;s have safety limits and depending on the sand conditions the day of your rental as well as your driving experience in the sand you may not be able to climb all the hills.
+Our ORV’s have 4 wheel drive and that is a big help but not a substitute for common sense or experience.
+This is not a carnival ride and, as the driver, it is your responsibility to operate the vehicle within its and your abilities.
+We keep people on the dunes to help you if the situation calls for it.
+If you get stuck and need help flag down one of our guide vehicles.
+You will also be instructed on how to get unstuck yourself in the speech your driver gives you before you leave.
+Please pay attention to this speech.

 You must be 18 years old to sign a contract.
 21 years old to drive our Teryx.
-You must be 16 years old to dive our ATVs, rover, or red buggy’s.
+You must be 16 years old to dive our ATVs, rover, or ORVs.

 Note: if you are under 18 you must be accompanied by a parent or guardian to sign release of liability.
 All drivers must have a valid drivers license.

 Yes, absolutely.
 Also, if you drive through the water, you will get wet and, if you drive on a lot of hills, you will get bounced around.
-Pregnant women should not drive or ride in the dune buggies.
+Pregnant women should not drive or ride in an ORV.

-Nobody sets out to damage a dune buggy, but accidents do happen.
-The renter is responsible for all damages to the buggy, passengers, and other persons or vehicles involved in any accidents.
-Any remaining rental time plus the $750 damage deposit will be forfeited in the event of an accident.
-If the damages incurred are in excess of the $750 damage deposit, the balance will be charged as well.
+Nobody sets out to damage an ORV but accidents do happen.
+The renter is responsible for all damages to the vehicle rented, all passengers and other persons or vehicles involved in any accidents.
+Any remaining rental time plus the $750.00 damage deposit will be forfeited in the event of an accident.
+If the damages incurred are in excess of the $750.00 damage deposit, the balance will be charged as well.

 While difficult, it is possible.
-Flipping a buggy is a result of reckless driving.
+Flipping an ORV is a result of reckless driving.
 You will lose your security deposit.
 You may get injured.
 You will most likely be issued a reckless driving ticket by the DNR.